Research and engagement — Digital Identity Programme

 Data control and minimisation

-The research showed that New Zealanders want more control and ownership of their digital identity, known as data control.
+The research showed that New Zealanders want more control and ownership of their digital identity, known as as data control.
 The methods that organisations currently use are inconsistent, which is confusing for individuals and businesses using digital services.

 Key concerns included security, misuse of information, being spammed, having to use multiple passwords and possible surveillance that might breach their privacy.